EmiOrellana/yt_transcriber/README.md

 - Automatic audio conversion to MP3 if file exceeds API size limit
 - Skips downloading or transcribing if files already exist (no redundant processing)
 - Lazy loading of the Whisper model (only loaded when needed, saves memory)
+- Local files support for transcription (audio and video formats)

 ---